Shadkoech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type d! -path . print | wc -1 -> counts the number of directories and sub-directories in the current directory. ls -t | head -> Create a script that displays the 10 newest files in the current directory. sort | uniq -u -> takes a list of words as input and prints only words that appear exactly once.
+find . -type d! -path . print | wc -1 -> counts the number of directories and sub-directories in the current directory. ls -t | head -> Create a script that displays the 10 newest files in the current directory. sort | uniq -u -> takes a list of words as input and prints only words that appear exactly once. grep "root" /etc/passwd -> Display lines containing the pattern “root” from the file /etc/passwd